Dominic Smith Player Props: Nationals vs. Diamondbacks

 Dominic Smith At The Plate

-- Among the qualified hitters in MLB, his batting average ranks 57th, his on-base percentage ranks 47th, and he is 157th in the league in slugging.
+- Among the qualified batters in MLB play, he ranks 62nd in batting average, 50th in on-base percentage, and 158th in slugging.

-- Smith has picked up a hit in 37 of 56 games this season, with multiple hits 17 times.
+- Smith has reached base via a hit in 37 games this year (of 57 played), and had multiple hits in 17 of those games.

-- He has gone deep in one of 56 games, and in 0.4% of his plate appearances.
+- He has homered in one of 57 games, and in 0.4% of his plate appearances.

-- Smith has driven home a run in 11 games this year (19.6%), including more than one RBI in 5.4% of his games.
+- Smith has an RBI in 11 of 57 games this year, with multiple RBI in three of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.